 Our reviews of mountain bike helmets focus on the five criteria most bikers are looking for in a new helmet: comfort, ventilation, features, fit and weight.
-We don’t test protection because there is no objective way to rate whether one helmet is safer than another.
-We do confirm that all helmets have met basic safety certifications.
+We don’t test protection because there are plenty of testing facilities and laboratories doing these very controlled tests.
+We do confirm that all helmets have met basic safety certifications and we test them in their practical use—everything but the crash.

 Scoring the highest in this category, with eight points, was the Troy Lee Designs A1 Reflex.
 Its plush and generous stock padding that covered every point of potential contact.
 After a six-hour road ride or a 15-mile mountain bike ride, our tester felt no pressure points or need to adjust.
 The side straps, which are composed of one thin strand of webbing, are spaced far enough apart at the helmet junction to not touch or chafe ears.
 Padding was also excellent in the Bushwhacker, which scored seven points.
 The two large and small perforated strips do a very good job of absorbing sweat, making this another comfortable helmet on long-distance rides.
 However it scored a point lower than the Troy Lee Designs A1 Reflex due to its thicker straps, which retained moisture.